 What is the difference between a crumpet and an English muffin?

-What is a Scottish crumpet?
+What is a sourdough crumpet?

 How do you serve crumpets?

-Crumpets are best served warm or toasted with sweet or savory toppings. ย They can be topped as simply or as layered as you prefer.
-Try them with butter and jam, honey or syrup, topped withย homemade cream cheeseย and fresh fruit, goat cheese and honey, peanut butter or nut butter, or make them into breakfast sandwiches with fried egg, cheese, and bacon or sausage.
+Crumpets are best served warm or toasted with sweet or savory toppings.
+They can be topped as simply or as layered as you prefer.
+Try them with butter and jam, honey or syrup, topped with homemade cream cheese and fresh fruit, goat cheese and honey, peanut butter or nut butter, or make them into breakfast sandwiches with fried egg, cheese, and bacon or sausage.

-Are sourdough crumpets better than regular crumpets?
+Are sourdough crumpets healthier?

 More Sourdough Recipes from the Farmhouse